Delicious Raspberry Friands with step-by-step photos, including notes for making Mini Raspberry Friands.

 * Lemon Drizzle Friands

 * Rhubarb and Vanilla Friands

 If you are using leftover frozen egg whites, make sure they are fully defrosted and at room temperature before you start with this recipe.

-The friand moulds are about ½ cup in capacity and are deeper than the standard muffin mould.
+The friand moulds are about 125 ml (½ cup) in capacity and are deeper than the standard muffin mould.
 So if you are using a muffin tin to make these friands, you may need to adjust the cooking time a little.

-If you have a 20-hole mini friand pan, simply halve this recipe.
-Use a tablespoon measure to fill the moulds and bake for 15-20 minutes until lightly golden.
+If you have a 20-hole mini friand pan, simply halve this recipe or use two mini friand pans.
+Use a 1 tablespoon measure to fill the moulds and bake for 15-20 minutes until lightly golden.

 All recipes on this website state temperatures for a regular oven (i.e. a conventional oven without fan).
 If you have a convection oven with a fan, please consult the manufacturer’s handbook on how to adjust the temperature and baking time accordingly.

 To convert from cups to grams, and vice-versa, please see this handy Conversion Chart for Basic Ingredients.

 - Sugar: 21.2g